lullak/portfolio/README.md

 External libaries used were Google fonts and Fontawsome.

 --- Contains

 - about me, education
 - skills, portfolio
 - prior experience, refferences
-- Contact info, weather forecase and contactform
+- Contact info, weather forecast and contact form